AddyMills/Addys-Guitar-Hero-Toolkit/README.md

 Blends lasting longer than 1 second are not yet possible with this tool, but it is possible to do in the engine.
 This functionality will hopefully come in the near future.

 For an example of both venue tracks, please see my "example.mid" in the Reaper template folder.
 It is the MIDI file I used for my video here:

 [![Venue Showoff](http://img.youtube.com/vi/7_Wd9ZNnqLA/0.jpg)](http://www.youtube.com/watch?v=7_Wd9ZNnqLA "Custom Cameras and Lightshow")

+## Extract PAK

+*extract_pak* will take in a PAK file and extract all the files inside.
+If using beginner mode, it'll extract it to the same folder as your input in an "extract" folder, and in advanced mode it can be specified where it saves (if no folder is specified, it'll follow the same logic as beginner mode)

+For files that have .PAB files (such as qb.pak, or global.pak), you just need to point the program to the .PAK file and have the .PAB file in the same folder.
+It'll read it automatically.

+## QB2Text

+*qb2text* will take in a .qb file and attempt to convert it to a text file for easy editing.
+It won't work on *every* qb file yet (but is guaranteed to work on songlist, store_data, and guitar_download), but if there's one that you really want to edit that fails, please let me know, and I can work on implementing it.

+## Text2QB

+*text2qb* will take in a .txt file and attempt to convert it to a qb file for use in-game.

 ## Roadmap

-There are a lot of things that can be pulled from an RB MIDI that can be used inside a GH3 song.
+There are a lot of things that can be added to this program.
 Here is what I plan to include at some point:

 ### Completed

 *  Create a guitar and bass note chart directly from a MIDI without converting to chart first
+*  Create your own GH3 style venue with an added MIDI track called "GH3 VENUE".
-*  Drummer animations
+*  Drummer animations from the PART DRUMS track in the MIDI
 *  Harmonix-style HO/POs by default (if a single note follows a chord containing that note, it'll never be a HO/PO unless forced)
 *  Left-hand animations for both instrument parts
+*  Light blending times of longer than 1 second using the game's scripting functionality
+*  QB parser to allow quick edits a la DTA editing in HMX games (beta, should work for most qb files, will need QueenBee to re-insert into the game for now)
 *  RB's forced notes, either on or off
 *  Read Face-off sections
 *  Read Star Power Phrases
-*  Allow you to create your own GH3 style venue with 2 added MIDI tracks called "GH3 CAMERA" and "GH3 LIGHTSHOW".

 ### Very soon

-*  Utilize the in-game count off notes
-*  Allow light blending times of longer than 1 second using the game's scripting functionality
+*  Create GH3-compatible audio
+*  Create a MIDI file from a song.PAK file (with venues, drum animations, etc.)
+*  Create a PAK compiler
 *  Custom sections with spaces and without abbreviations.
 Currently, only sections found in HMX style games will have nicely formatted names in the "More Stats" screen.
 If there's a custom section in your song, it'll just be called the name of the text event (without "section" or "prc_") in-game with the underscores.
+*  Make an icon for the executable
+*  Utilize the in-game count off notes

 ### Further off

+*  Automatically create a song package and add it to the game
 *  Autogen a venue based off of an RB3 style venue
 *  Autogen a venue based off of an RB1/2 style venue
 *  Create Battle Mode Stars
-*  Create GH3-compatible audio

 ### Way off

-*  Automatically create a song package and add it to the game
-*  Create a PAK/QB parser to allow quick edits a la DTA editing in HMX games
+*  Nothing for now

 ### Probably won't happen, but who knows?